vasilionjea/vasilionjea/README.md

 > Not here anymore.
-I gave my job to AI and I took up mountain climbing 🧗
+I gave my job to AI and took up mountain climbing 🧗